• Free shipping

 For example, when:

-- Sound spreads between rooms or floors
+- Sound travels between rooms or floors

 - Work environments are perceived as noisy or difficult to work in